School counselors sound cry for help after Buffalo shooting

 A surge in student mental health needs, combined with staff shortages and widespread episodes of misbehavior and violence, has put extraordinary strain on school counselors and psychologists.
 The Buffalo shooting highlights their concerns over their ability to support students and adequately screen those who might show potential for violence.

-“I get that schools are still safe.
-And I believe that,” said Bardwell, who is also executive director of the Massachusetts School Counselors Association.
-“But it also feels like there’s more and more kids who are struggling.
-And some of those kids, who struggle, might do bad things.”
+"I get that schools are still safe.
+And I believe that," said Bardwell, who is also executive director of the Massachusetts School Counselors Association.
+"But it also feels like there's more and more kids that are struggling.
+And some of those kids who struggle might do bad things."

 Childhood depression and anxiety were on the rise for years before the pandemic, experts say, and the school closures and broader social lockdowns during the pandemic exacerbated the problems.
 The return to in-person classes has been accompanied by soaring numbers of school shootings, according to experts who say disputes are ending in gunfire as more students bring weapons to school.
 Teachers say disrespect and defiance have increased.
 Tempers are shorter and flaring faster.